 Instructor: Molly Horton Booth (they/she)

-Tuition: $200.
-Payment plans available -- just shoot me an email to chat
+Tuition: $400.
+Scholarships and payment plans available -- just shoot me an email to chat

 ([email protected])